 Additionally, it’s not recommended for dogs with hypersensitive skin as skin contact with plastic might trigger skin allergies on the chin and face.
 Watch out for symptoms like bald patches and blister-like lesions if you’re feeding your dog on a plastic dog bowl.

-It’s a least expensive option; comes in a variety of designs; and doesn’t corrode or break when dropped.
+Pros It’s the least expensive option; comes in a variety of designs, and doesn’t corrode or break when dropped.

 You can never go wrong with stainless steel dog bowls.
-Every pet owners will probably agree that this is one of the best ones.
+Every pet owner will probably agree that this is one of the best ones.
 It’s the most durable choice you can be sure will last for a long time.
-And they are easy to clean and does not easily harbor bacteria.
-Also, it’s light weight and easy to carry.
-Some comes with non-skid bottom to prevent spilling.
+And they are easy to clean and do not easily harbor bacteria.
+Also, it’s lightweight and easy to carry.
+Some come with non-skid bottom to prevent spilling.

 But like other dog bowl choices, stainless steel dog bowl does have its cons.
 They can get rusty when not kept clean and dry.
 Additionally, they can potentially damage your dog’s teeth if you have a dog that likes chewing everything they can put into their mouth.

 And unlike plastic dog bowls, stainless do not come in many different styles or colors.
 They’re plain and might not be a great option if you’re looking for something stylish.
 If you’re after functionality and cheap choices, then stainless steel dog bowl could be your best bet.